 On your thermostat

-Note: You can only set Safety Temperatures on the thermostat if you have a Nest Learning Thermostat or Thermostat E. If you have a Nest Thermostat, follow the instructions below for the Home app.
+Note: You can only set Safety Temperatures on the thermostat if you have a Nest Learning Thermostat or Thermostat E.

 - Press the thermostat's display to bring up the Quick View menu.

 - Select Settings .